 The Shadow AI Problem

 Auditors cannot review model cards for systems they do not know exist.
-And 98% of organizations report unsanctioned shadow AI use [Reco, 2025].
+Industry surveys indicate that a large majority of organizations have undiscovered AI tools operating outside governance visibility.
 Shadow AI creates undocumented risk exposure that no model card program can address until the systems are inventoried.

 Building a Compliant Model Card from Scratch